top of page

 1. Financial support for carers through winter

-On average 9,700 deaths each year believed to be caused by living in a cold house.
-It’s therefore essential that, if needed, we know how to find financial support to keep us and the person we care for warm through winter.
+The End Fuel Poverty Coalition estimated that 4,950 UK deaths over winter 2023 were caused by cold homes.
+It’s essential that, if needed, we know how to find financial support to both keep us, and the person we care for, warm through winter.

 Illustration of living room